 These settings may include day service or employment settings, supported living, residential settings, and rehabilitation facilities.
 Although students may obtain employment in such settings upon completion of their degree, many students elect to pursue graduate study in fields such as vocational rehabilitation counseling as a Certified Vocational Rehabilitation (CRC) counselor and/or a Masters in Social Work (MSW).

-In addition to the aforementioned graduate program, some students choose to pursue graduate studies in such fields as Occupational Therapy and Counseling.
+In addition to the aforementioned graduate program, some students choose to pursue graduate studies in such fields as Occupational Therapy, Counseling and Applied Behavioral Analysis.